sebdott/OrderingSystem/README.md

 There are some additional steps required for GrayLog in order to work properly
 ```
  - Go to GrayLog link localhost:9038
- - Login to GrayLog using these credentials (username: admin, password: admin)
+ - Login to GrayLog using these credentials
+     username: admin
+     password: admin

  - Go to System > Content Packs and click on the Import contect pack.

 Upload the file  \DockerConfig\graylog\content_pack.json